cmugpi/cmugpi.github.io/topics/vim/index.md

       into your workflow incrementally
 - [Your problem with Vim is that you don't grok vi][grok-vi]
     - Famous StackOverflow post explaining how to use Vim as a language
+- [Learn Vimscript the Hard Way][hard-way]
+    - Very comprehensive look at Vim, from using it as en editor to adding plugins, to writing plugins yourself.

 [editor-war]: http://en.wikipedia.org/wiki/Editor_war
 [learning-vim]: http://benmccormick.org/learning-vim-in-2014/